 So what exactly IS Orangetheory Fitness?

-Orangetheory Fitness is a 60-minute group fitness class that combines treadmill interval training, rowing and strength training.
+Orangetheory Fitness is a 60-minute group fitness class that combines treadmill interval training, rowing and strength training, to bet part of the class and get better results, check this website.
 While each class varies in terms of exercises and design, the general format stays the same: running (or jogging/walking), rowing and strength training.

 From their website: